ArielAlvarez-Martinez/hrtfpykit_tutorial_resources/README.md

 # hrtfpykit Tutorial Resources

-This repository stores small resource files used by [`hrtfpykit`](https://github.com/ArielAlvarez-Martinez/hrtfpykit) tutorials, examples, and documentation.
+This repository store resource files used by [`hrtfpykit`](https://github.com/ArielAlvarez-Martinez/hrtfpykit) tutorials, examples, and documentation.
 It provides shared tutorial assets in a separate repository so the main hrtfpykit package stays focused on source code while examples can still reference stable external files.

 ## Contents